vevalabs/docs/content/en/concepts/property-based-testing.md

 A comprensive list of property based testing frameworks for software verification can be found [here](https://github.com/jmid/pbt-frameworks).
 Notably tools [QuickCheck](https://github.com/nick8325/quickcheck) for Haskell, [Hypothesis](https://github.com/HypothesisWorks/hypothesis) for Python, and [RapidCheck](https://github.com/emil-e/rapidcheck/) for C++ programs come with a number of different features.

-The support for real-time system verification, on the other hand, is unique to VevaLabs framework and we explain property based testing for real-time system in the next article.
+VevaLabs framework has been differentiated from these tools by its first-class support for real-time systems and properties designed and developed after years of research in the field.